radbrt/llama_query/README.md

 - It uses a slightly modified version of llama-index, which uses column comments as additional table information
 - It includes an expandable "check the answer" section that again uses gpt to generate a human explanation of the final query, which it displays together with the original query.

 The whole thing is in Norwegian.
-It works reasonably well, but errors out on complex queries (and some uncomplicated ones as well).
+It works reasonably well, but errors out on complex queries (and some uncomplicated ones as well) and rarely if ever makes conditions case-insensitive.

 ## Get it running